LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 ---

-Q6.3 : **Ethics and non-maleficence**
+Q6.3 (basic) : **Ethics and non-maleficence**
 Within your organisation:

 R6.3 :
 _(Type: multiple responses possible)_
 _(Select all response items that correspond to practices in your organisation.
 Please note that some combinations would not be coherent)_

-- [ ] 6.3.a At this stage we have not yet addressed the ethical dimension of our data science projects
+- [ ] 6.3.a (basic) At this stage we have not yet addressed the ethical dimension of our data science projects
-- [ ] 6.3.b Employees involved in data science activities receive training in ethics
+- [ ] 6.3.b (basic) Employees involved in data science activities receive training in ethics
-- [ ] 6.3.c Our organisation has adopted an ethics policy
+- [ ] 6.3.c (basic) Our organisation has adopted an ethics policy
-- [ ] 6.3.d For projects justifying it, we set up an independent ethics committee or ask for the evaluation of an organisation validating the ethics of the projects
+- [ ] 6.3.d (basic) For projects justifying it, we set up an independent ethics committee or ask for the evaluation of an organisation validating the ethics of the projects

 <details>
 <summary>Expl6.3 :</summary>